Vahagn Davtyan (gymnast): 2022–2024

-Davtyan competed at the 2022 World Cups in Cottbus, Doha, and Cairo where he won silver and two golds.
-As a result of his performances he was the 2022 World Cup series winner on rings.
+Davtyan competed at the 2022 World Cups in Cottbus, Doha, and Cairo, where he won silver and two golds.
+As a result of his performances, he was the 2022 World Cup series winner on rings.
 He next competed at the 2022 European Championships where he placed fourth on rings.
-At the 2022 World Championships Davtyan qualified to the rings final where he finished sixth.
+At the 2022 World Championships, Davtyan qualified to the rings final where he finished sixth.

 Davtyan competed at the 2023 European Championships where he won silver on rings behind reigning world champion on the event Adem Asil.
 At the 2023 World Championships he finished fourth on rings.

-Davtyan competed at the 2024 World Cups in Cairo, Cottbus, and Doha, finishing second, third, and first respectively.
+Davtyan competed at the 2024 World Cups in Cairo, Cottbus, and Doha, finishing second, third, and first, respectively.
 His results earned him an individual berth to the 2024 Olympic Games in Paris.
-At the Olympic Games he qualified to the rings final.
+At the Olympic Games, he qualified for the rings final.
 In doing so, he became the first Armenian gymnast to qualify to an Olympic rings final.
-During the final he placed sixth.
+During the final, he placed sixth.

+Personal life

+Davtyan is married with one son.
+Outside of gymnastics he works as the Deputy Head of the Department of Sports and Youth Affairs of the Yerevan Municipality.